bitfield/checkepub/README.md

 * `Status`: if the file is valid, this will be `checkepub.StatusValid`, or `checkepub.StatusInvalid` otherwise
 * `Errors`: if there are validation errors, which are strings, this slice will contain each of them as a `checkepub.ValidationError`.

+If the error returned by `Check` is non-nil, then either there was a problem constructing or making the HTTP request, or the API responded with an unexpected HTTP status.
+In the latter case, the error will be of type `ErrUnexpectedHTTPStatus`. v
 ## Customisation

 To customise either the API URL or the HTTP client used to make the requests, first call `NewChecker`: